-• Patient Records will be audited for documentation against the billing codes on a regular basis by the internal Audit and Education team.

-• All Providers are required to actively participate in these Audit and Education sessions and are expected to schedule their follow-up education sessions on a timely basis.

-• See the Consensus Compliance Auditing Plan for more specific information related to the ongoing audit and education programs that Providers are required to participate in, in order to ensure proper Compliance with all billing and coding regulations.
+- Patient records will be audited for documentation against the billing codes on a regular basis by the compliance team. - All providers are required to actively participate in these Audit and Education sessions and are expected to schedule their follow-up education sessions on a timely basis. - See Policy CC-04 Compliance Coding & Improvement Plan for more specific information related to the ongoing audit and education programs that providers are required to participate in, in order to ensure proper compliance with all billing and coding regulations.